An automated door – every chicken keeper’s dream!

 There are two widely used modes for automatic door operation:

 - Light Sensor (Sometimes with time-based failsafe options).

-Since they are light sensitive, be sure that no light will trigger the door to open at night.
+Since they are light-sensitive, be sure that no light will trigger the chicken coop door to open at night.
 Think very bright moonlight or a motion detector light, even passing car headlights – nothing like letting the fox into the henhouse!

-You will have to place the sensor carefully on a west facing wall to catch the morning sun.
-Some deft placements can delay the opening of the door if you don’t want them out at sunrise.
+You will have to place the sensor carefully on a west-facing wall to catch the morning sun.
+Some deft placements can delay the door opening if you don’t want them out at sunrise.

 The second option is a timer-based solution.
 Some light sensor mechanisms are fitted with an emergency failsafe option which is triggered by a timer-based mechanism.

 So, if 8 AM hasn’t opened the coop door, then open the door.

 A timer-based option without a light sensor is our favorite solution as it is cheaper and programmable.

 One big advantage of using the program or override feature is that you can vary the opening time based on season, day, or need.